PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

 - 2020.12.18: Support re-recognition of a single label box (by [ninetailskim](https://github.com/ninetailskim) ), perfect shortcut keys.

+### TODO:
+- Lock box mode: For the same scene data, the size and position of the locked detection box can be transferred between different pictures.
+- Experience optimization: Add undo, batch operation include move, copy, delete and so on, optimize the annotation process.

 ## Installation

 ### 1. Install PaddleOCR

-Refer to [PaddleOCR installation document](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_ch/installation.md) to prepare PaddleOCR
+PaddleOCR models has been built in PPOCRLabel, please refer to [PaddleOCR installation document](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_ch/installation.md) to prepare PaddleOCR and make sure it works.

 ### 2. Install PPOCRLabel